Dear Dr. Iroegbu,

 It seems to be just a small or private thing, but it is not.
 Apparently, it must be noted that during many centuries men from so many societies, continents, including their religions did not become tired of trying to improve that women are inferior to men.
 Very often you can find the argument that the female body is impure (e. g. because of menstrual blood) and this argument was used to keep women away from high positions (religious and political), to give them less rights, even to treat them like slaves...and indeed as supports to men rather than their equals as human beings.

 I think it is simply a question of the missing reflection of a cultural determinate idea about the body.
-I mean it seems that you did not even try to write like a Professional Medical Anthropologist by treating the issue as a social network reply.
+I mean it seems that you did not even try to write like a professional Medical Anthropologist by treating the issue as a social network reply.
 You just wrote about it to relate how some (Igbo) men want their women to be.
-In so doing, the reply to Amara on the question of "why you are not married" missed out offering that deeper anthropological analysis needed for research and policy on women hygiene and comfortable sexual relationships.
+In so doing, the reply to Amara on the question of “why you are not married” missed out offering that deeper anthropological analysis needed for research and policy on women and sex relationships.

 When I started my research about Igbo culture, I came across an old book (sorry I forgot the name and the author) that described a ceremony where Igbo boys shouted to Igbo girls ritually that the girls have dirty and smelling vagina.
 I discussed that with my husband and he told me that, where he comes from in Africa, many women have extra long fingernails and they use it to scratch and clean the inside of their vagina as may be needed.
 He also told me that they wash their body and their private part many times every day.
 I think we don’t need to speak here about the higher risk to get HIV when the fingernails get to launch a wound on the skin in the vagina or am I wrong on this?
 Again, is it very important to speak even with young kids in Nigeria about that?
 HIV!
 You should understand why I am sad!